 J Boroski | 1 Hollywood Road, Central (entrance on Ezra Lane)

 Bespoke is the name of the game at J. Boroski.
-American ‘Mixultant’, Boroski is passionate about all things cocktail related; he’s effectively a master cocktail maker and shaker and even teaches budding bartenders his craft.
-This Hong Kong hangout is ultra cool.
-No walk ins (you need to book), no menu or script – each time you order a drink at J. Boroski, they craft it for you, to order.
+American ‘Mixultant’, Boroski is passionate about all things cocktail related; he’s effectively a master cocktail maker and a shaker and even teaches budding bartenders his craft.
+This Hong Kong hangout is ultra-cool.
+No walk-ins (you need to book), no menu or script – each time you order a drink at J. Boroski, they craft it for you, to order.